-On the Home screen, tap at the bottom or tap > to enter the Phone screen.
+On the Home screen, tap at the bottom or swipe up and then tap to enter the Phone screen.

-- 1. Enter a phone number in the keypad to make a call.
-If the keypad does not appear on the screen, tap to open it. - Tap to enter the Contacts screen, and then choose someone to call from your contacts list.
-To choose someone to call scroll, type a name or use the voice calling Google option. - 3.
+- 1. Enter a phone number on the keypad to make a call.
+If the keypad does not appear on the screen, tap to open it. - 2.
+Tap , and then choose someone to call from your contacts list.
+To find a contact either scroll, start typing a name or use the Google voice calling option. - 3.
 To place a call, tap the contact's name. - 4.
 To view recent calls, tap Call History tab. - 5.
-During a call, you can tap at the bottom of the screen to hang up. - Calls can also be made from other widgets or apps that contain your contact information, by simply tapping the phone number.
+During a call, you can tap at the bottom of the screen to hang up.